Gilbert Fredette for Norway House Chief

 Your Support Matters

-If you wish to make a financial contribution towards electing Gilbert as Chief, please click the button below or send an etransfer to: gilbertjfredette@gmail.com.
+If you wish to make a financial contribution towards electing Gilbert Fredette as Chief, please click the button below or send an etransfer to: gilbertjfredette@gmail.com.
 Your support is greatly appreciated!

 Donate